7 Steps to Creating Tailored Content to Grow Sales

 3. Personalized Website Design

-Reduce the likelihood your customers will abandon shopping carts.
+Reduce the likelihood that your customers will abandon shopping carts.

-It’s important that you craft your website’s design with your buyer personas in mind.
+You must craft your website’s design with your buyer personas in mind.
 The more your website gives customers what they expect to experience, the more time they will spend there.
-As a prospect spends more time on your site, the chances of you making a sale increase dramatically.
+As a prospect spends more time on your site, your chances of making a sale increase dramatically.

 4. Personalized Product Descriptions

-Product descriptions answer customer questions and arm them with the information to make informed purchase decisions.
-With the help of your buyer personas, you can tailor product descriptions to your customer.
+Product descriptions answer customer questions and give customers the information to make informed purchase decisions.
+You can tailor product descriptions to your customers using your buyer personas.

-Many sites miss from the beginning by writing specifications instead of true descriptions.
-Specifications do not communicate experience, because they focus on what a product is, not how it will solve their customers’ problems.
+Many sites miss the mark from the beginning by writing specifications instead of accurate descriptions.
+Specifications do not communicate experience because they focus on what a product is, not how it will solve their customers’ problems.

 This is especially true for those well-versed in scanning pages.
 You can attach more detailed descriptions to address further concerns.
 Also, use easy-to-understand grammar and vocabulary.

 It’s going to take Google about 35 weeks to rank your pages.
-Once you’ve identified content that’s off or stale, update it as quickly as you can.
-Remember, just because that blog post of yours popped when you wrote it, doesn’t mean it’s going to forever, so update anything that looks dated.
+Once you’ve identified old or stale content, update it quickly.
+Remember, just because your blog post popped when you wrote it, doesn’t mean it will be forever, so update anything that looks dated.

 5. Rich Product Images

-eCommerce’s one drawback is its lack of immediacy.
+One drawback of e-commerce is its lack of Urgency.

-Your customers are not going to be able to pick up and hold the products you’re offering, so your pictures have to do the work.
-All product details must be clear, so the same hand-held feeling comes through.
+Your customers won’t be able to pick up and hold the products you’re offering, so your pictures have to do the work.
+All product details must be precise, so the same hand-held feeling comes through.

 This will help clear up any misgivings customers have about buying from you.
-Make sure you have a relevant picture for every product variant, and that you show the product being used and in tandem with associated products.
+Ensure you have a relevant picture for every product variant and show the product used with associated products.

 6. Customer Ratings and Reviews

 Have a personalized system for handling complaints and negative reviews.
-Address each one in a personal manner to show prospects you hear them.
-Do this even if you don’t immediately have a solution for them.
+Address each one personally to show prospects you hear them, even if you don’t immediately have a solution.

-Use sites like Quora and Yahoo Answers to identify the questions your potential customers have before they even find your website.
+Use sites like Quora and Yahoo Answers to identify potential customers’ questions before they find your website.
 Make sure that if you use these sites for marketing purposes, you state your intentions clearly and at the beginning of your post.

-These websites are yet another way to find out about and stay ahead of changes in trends.
-The Internet isn’t doing anything if it’s not changing all the time.
-Research is the only way keep up.
+These websites are another way to learn about and stay ahead of trends.
+The Internet isn’t doing anything if it’s not changing constantly, and research is the only way to keep up.

-You could either manually publish positive customer comments and tweets or set up a stream to bring them in as you “like” them.
-Use these to add that additional pop to your landing pages, as well.
+You could manually publish positive customer comments and tweets or set up a stream to bring them in as you “like” them.
+Use these to add that pop to your landing pages, too.

 7. Tailor Content by Specific Channel

 But is that the same for Twitter, Pinterest, and LinkedIn?
-Definitely not.
-Each channel you sell on is already attracting a certain type of visitor, so you can only disregard those differences to your detriment.
-New channels are coming up and older channels are going out of style, so make sure to figure out a way to stay on top of those changes.
+Not.
+Each channel you sell on already attracts a specific type of visitor, so you can only disregard those differences to your detriment.
+New channels are coming up, and older channels are going out of style, so figure out how to stay on top of those changes.

-The average age of customers buying on Amazon is 37.
+The average age of customers who buy on Amazon is 37.

-It’s not an overstatement to say you’re unlikely to enjoy the benefits of personalization unless it’s applied across all digital channels your customers interact with.
-Documents, text, images, manuals and other business tools inform your customers about products and services.
+It’s not an overstatement to say you’re unlikely to enjoy the benefits of personalization unless applied across all digital channels your customers interact with.
+Documents, text, images, manuals, and other business tools inform your customers about products and services.
 All these must include tailored content.

 Finally…